thegetty/photoarchive-csv/README.md

 The Photo Archive is comprised of several distinct databases.
 The quantity and scope of the material that is available in each database varies.

 Each database is provided in one or more CSV (comma separated values) files in its own directory.
 Each of these directories contains a database-specific README file documenting the sources from which each dataset has been derived, as well as a data dictionary with a description of each table column.

+### Sample Dataset

+The current dataset is a [sample](sample/) of less than a thousand photographs of artworks for which Peter Paul Rubens was an attributed artist.

 ## Usage guidelines